ibm-cloud-docs/vpc/load-balancers.md

 | Power Systems Virtual Server instances connected over Direct Link (2.0)  |  No | Yes (No support for instance groups) |
 {: caption="Table 1.
 Comparison of network and application load balancers" caption-side="bottom"}

+[^footnote1]: Network load balancers can accept members across all three availability zones, but the NLB itself resides in one specific zone.

 ## High Availability mode
 {: #nlb-ha-mode}